 Budget action revised licensing fees to accommodate increased workforce at DPH in order to address consumer complaints, about 60% of the total number of reports about poor care, within a 90-day timeframe.
-Reports submitted by facilities and facility staff, are not subjected to this modestly rigorous standard (by historical standards), and investigations of such reports are back-logged, and the back-log continues to grow as of December 1, 2015.
+Reports submitted by facilities and facility staff, are not subjected to this modestly rigorous standard (by historical standards), and investigations of such reports are backlogged, and the back-log continues to grow as of December 1, 2015.

-Status: Held under submission in the Senate Appropriations Committee.
+Last Action: Held under submission in the Senate Committee on Appropriations.